pythonlover02/Proton-Sarek/README.md

 ### Software Rendering:

-Before trying to use the `PROTON_SOFTWARE_RENDER` parameter, please check if you meet the requirements:
+Before trying to use the `PROTON_SOFTWARE_RENDER` parameter, ensure your system meets the software rasterizer requirements for the program/wrapper API:

 **Requirements for Using LLVMpipe (OpenGL Software Rendering):**
 - **Mesa Version**: Any recent version (LLVMpipe is well supported in current Mesa releases)